Disappearance of Jorge Müller and Carmen Bueno

-Jorge Hernán Müller Silva (born 10 January 1947) a Chilean cinematographer and his girlfriend, Carmen Cecilia Bueno Cifuentes (born 16 July 1950) a Chilean actress and filmmaker were left activists from the Revolutionary Left Movement (MIR) who were detained on 29 November 1974 by security police during the military dictatorship of Augusto Pinochet.
-While held in Villa Grimaldi they are believed to have both been tortured.
+Jorge Hernán Müller Silva (born 10 January 1947), a Chilean cinematographer, and his girlfriend, Carmen Cecilia Bueno Cifuentes (born 16 July 1950), a Chilean actress and filmmaker, were left activists from the Revolutionary Left Movement (MIR) who were detained on 29 November 1974 by security police during the military dictatorship of Augusto Pinochet.
+While held in Villa Grimaldi, it is believed that they both were subjected to torture.
 Their fate remains unknown.

 Biographies

 Jorge Müller was a cinematographer and also worked on Camera and Electrical and Sound Department who had studied at the Film School of the University of Chile at Viña del Mar and had worked as an assistant cameraman and director of photography on many award-winning Chilean and international productions, including documentaries such as The Battle of Chile – part I, part II, and part III, The First Year, Brazil: A Report On Torture, and The Promised Land as well as other feature films.
 Carmen Bueno was known for being in movies such as The Battle of Chile, A la sombra del sol, and was production assistant on the documentary El primer año.